Michael A.R. Sanchez

 ALUMNI LAB MEMBERS

 Rachel Nitzarim is a proud graduate of UW Madison’s Counseling Psychology program and was incredibly fortunate to have Dr. Thompson as her advisor and mentor throughout her graduate studies and early career.
-Currently, Rachel is one of the Associate Directors of The Office of Placement and Training (OPT) in the Clinical PsyD department with a rank of Assistant Professor at The Chicago School of Professional Psychology-Chicago Campus.
+Currently, Rachel is the Doctoral Training Director in the Clinical PsyD department with a rank of Assistant Professor at The Chicago School of Professional Psychology-Chicago Campus.
 She obtained her Ph.D. from the Department of Counseling Psychology at UW-Madison in 2015.
 She completed her pre-doctoral internship at The Counseling and Mental Health Center at The University of Texas at Austin and her post-doctoral work at Student Counseling Services at The University of Chicago.
 Throughout her training and early career, she has cultivated an interest in psychologist training, competency development and clinical supervision.
 Additionally, her research on social class and psychotherapy process and outcome has resulted in numerous publications in various career, qualitative and Counseling Psychology journals as well as a number of presentations at professional conferences.
 Finally, after training in a number of community mental health and counseling centers, and obtaining licensure as a Clinical Psychologist in the state of Illinois, she has found a passion for long term, psychodynamically-oriented and interpersonally-based clinical work.
 In addition to her position at The Chicago School, she is currently providing psychotherapy services to adolescents, adults and couples at her group private practice, Smith Psychotherapy Associates S.C.
-To date, Rachel has co-taught Supervision, Consultation and Professional Issues and History and Systems and plans to teach a clinically based DBT course this upcoming academic year.
 Areas of interest include issues related to social class, unemployment, low-income populations, psychotherapy process and outcome, psychology training, clinical supervision and psychologist competency.
 Outside of work, Rachel enjoys going to yoga, walks by Lake Michigan with her puggle and spending time growing her [urban] garden.